romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which is the main restriction of Enterprise Managed User accounts in GitHub Enterprise Cloud?
+Q: Which is the main restriction of Enterprise Managed User accounts in GitHub Enterprise Cloud?
 <details><summary>Show the answer</summary><p>

 - **They cannot interact with public repositories outside their enterprise**